House of the Binns: General Tam o' the Binns

-The house's main historic claim to fame is the occupancy of General Sir Tam Dalyell (1615–1685).
+The house's main historic claim to fame is the occupancy of General Tam Dalyell of the Binns.
 Dalyell served as a military commander for both Charles I and Charles II.
 During the Civil War, he was taken prisoner by the parliamentarians at the battle of Worcester and imprisoned in the Tower of London.
 However, he escaped and travelled to Russia where he fought for the Tsar—earning the epithet "Muscovite De'il".
 He returned to Scotland at the Restoration of the king, and secured his feared reputation (as "Bluidy Tam") by his violent suppression of the Covenanters from the 1660s.
 In 1678, he became Commander-in-Chief in Scotland and, in 1681, he mustered a new regiment at the Binns, becoming its first colonel.
 That Regiment, the Royal Regiment of Scots Dragoons, which later became the Royal Scots Greys in 1877, was to have itself a long history.
 Many artefacts belonging to General Dalyell (including his boots) are still located at the Binns.
 Some are connected with the fairly dubious stories that have grown up around him.
 In this house, the General is said to have played cards with the Devil: and today, in the entrance (or Laigh) hall, the very table on which he is supposed to have played can still be seen.
 The story goes that, although the devil normally beat Tam, one night Tam won, and in fury the Devil threw a marble table at him.
 However, it missed and it landed in the Sergeants' Pond outside.
 A marble table was indeed found when the pond dried up 200 years later.
 The cards, goblet and spoon, supposedly used in the game are displayed in the house.
 The General is said to have told the Devil, who threatened to blow down his house and its walls, that "I will build me a turret at every corner to pin down my walls".